Svalorzen/AI-Toolbox/README.md

 point, the agent can decide to move up, down, left or right.
 At any point in time, you can then describe this world by simply stating where the agent is (for example, the agent is in cell (5,5)).
-This description of the world is absolutely complete and does not require knowing where the agent was before: it is called a "state".
+This description of the world is absolutely complete and does not require knowledge of the past: it is called a markovian "state".
+If knowledge of the past is required, for example to compute a speed that is then used to move the agent, you simply increase the dimensionality of the state (add a velocity term to it), until it is markovian again.

 The agent can then influence the environment's state in the next timestep: it can choose to move, and where it moves will determine the environment next